nestjs/docs.nestjs.com/content/recipes/prisma.md

 $ npm install @prisma/cli --save-dev
 ```

+In the following steps, we'll be utilizing the [Prisma CLI](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-cli).
 As a best practice, it's recommended to invoke the CLI locally by prefixing it with `npx`:

 ```bash
 $ npx prisma